Air India fliers to London stranded for second time in a week

-While the first time the Air India flight AI 131 was grounded was after a rat sighting aboard, on Sunday it was a technical snag
+Air India's Ahmedabad-Mumbai-London flight is quickly turning into a dreaded route, while the first time a flight was grounded after a rat sighting aboard, on Sunday it was a technical snag

 Air India's Ahmedabad-Mumbai-London flight is quickly turning into a dreaded route, with fliers being stranded for 12 hours or longer for the second time in less than a week.